spco/git-short-course/_episodes/15-branching.md

 * 0f787d0 Start notes on Mars as a base.
 ~~~
 {: .output}
-git now is keeping track of a branch called `origin/new_branch`.
+git is now keeping track of a branch called `origin/new_branch`.

 Now switch to the main page of your repo on GitHub.
 You'll see a yellow banner
 showing that GitHub has noticed you've added a branch.
 Click on the "Compare & pull request" button.

 ![Compare and Pull Request](../fig/github-add-pull-request.png)

+This page now shows you the changes in this branch.
+You can have multiple commits, and multiple
+edits to multiple files.
+When you're happy with the changes, click "Create pull request".

 > ## A Basic Collaborative Workflow
 >